-Which is the best tablet with a stylus in 2017?
-There are a lot of choices with Android, Windows 10 and even iOS.
-Here are the 10 best ones.
+Which is the best tablet with a stylus in 2018?
+There are a lot of choices with Android, Windows 10 and even iPads.
+I review almost every tablet.
+Scroll down to find the 10 best ones with pen support.

 There are a lot of other choices out there.
 I’ve tried most of them and here are the ten best I reviewed or used at a trade show.

 Now, everybody has different needs.
 However, there are three tablets with an active pen that I can recommend for most.
 All of them are outstanding and I think they offer the best value for your money.